 For more information about how to evict squatters in Colorado please read the following article: https://www.hbrcolorado.com/evicting-squatters-colorado-how-to-get-rid-of-squatters/

 How To Prevent Squatters From Taking Over Your Property

-One good method for avoiding having squatters take over your property is to not list it for single night rentals, as this can lead to a large increase in the number of squatters that you will have in your place.
-The reason is simply because when you are only renting a place out for one night, there are more chances for someone to stay in there, and fail to vacate the premises.
+One good method for avoiding having squatters take over your property is to not list it for single-night rentals, as this can lead to a large increase in the number of squatters that you will have in your place.
+The reason is simply that when you are only renting a place out for one night, there are more chances for someone to stay in there and fail to vacate the premises.

 Call Us Now at (719) 286-0053 or fill out the quick form below to get started.

 We’ll Make You An Offer Within 24 Hours.

 You Decide If It’s A Fit or Not.
 It’s That Easy And Stress-Free

 Fill out the quick form below to get an offer on your house TODAY!

 Sell Your House Now - Please Submit Your Property Info Below... to receive a fair all cash offer and to download our free guide.